Photo courtesy of ARH Inspirations via Chat GPT

 His journey a gift meant to change your whole life.

-The end begins with His final nod to Galilee,
+The end begins now with His final nod to Galilee,

-And the healed of Samaria pave paths to Jericho’s tree.
+as the healed of Samaria pave paths to Jericho’s tree.

-His traveling stories find the last words of God’s will,
+His traveling stories find the last words of God’s will

-As He walks toward the destiny of death on a hill.
+as He walks toward the destiny of death on a hill.

 From new friend to old friend, He visits His last,

-Granting unaware hearts a goodbye for the past.
+granting unaware hearts a goodbye for the past.

 A foreshadowed funeral in a sacrifice of perfume

-Brings the anger of a traitor that will lead to the tomb.
+brings the anger of a traitor that will lead to the tomb.

 This upside-down road has been dusty and long,

-A three-year journey meant to undo the strong.
+a three-year journey meant to undo the strong.

-The festival is looming, thoughts of feast in their heads,
+The festival is looming.
+Thoughts of feast in their heads.

 The twelve turn their faces toward unleavened bread.

-They follow the donkey and beam smiles at the crowd,
+They follow the donkey and beam smiles at the crowd

 The palms wave before Him as law teachers scheme,

-Preparing stones to cry out from a silent man’s dreams.
+preparing stones to cry out from a silent man’s dreams.

-Everyone’s watching, they know a riot won’t do.
+Everyone’s watching.
+They know a riot won’t do.

 There must be some way to secretly silence His truth.

-But that’s not His focus as the days run by fast.
+But that’s not His focus as the days run by fast

-With only hours to make an impression that lasts.
+with only hours to make an impression that lasts.

-The chances of a victory dwindle down to just one,
+The chances of a victory dwindle down to just one

-As He walks toward the meeting of Father and Son.
+as He walks toward the meeting of Father and Son.

-The teaching and preaching and telling of truths.
+with the teaching and preaching and telling of truths.

 Answers are granted but none of them gleaned.